Flam3sDOTA/flam3sadditionalquests/README.md

 * The Huntsman Path - Sadist Continued - Unlocks at Jaeger level 23 (Find in raid Sanitar's Bag.)
 * The Cult Part 3 - Unlocks at Skier Level 30
 * The Wolf Within the Swamp - Unlocks at Peacekeeper Level 32

-## NOTE
-I can't give out trader reputations as a reward due to it not being implemented in Custom Quests mod.